robert-s-hogan/robert-s-hogan/README.md

 # Hi there, I'm Robert.
 I'm a Husband, Father, Developer, and Tutor!!

-- 🔭   I just launched my new site: [Portfolio](https://roberthogan.dev/)
+- 🔭   I just launched my new site: [Portfolio](https://roberthogan.dev/ )
-- 🌱   I’m currently learning React, Sanity.io and Remix
+- 🌱   I’m currently learning React, Sanity.io and Remix.
+Just a few 🤣
 - 🥅   2021 Goals: Learn the ins-and-outs of React and start building my Fantasy Football App
-- ⚡   Fun fact: I love to fantasy football and gaming 🤣
+- ⚡   Fun fact: I love to play fantasy football and game with my buddies

 ### Connect with me: